 Majors in the College of Engineering & Applied Sciences: Successful applicants in these majors will, in addition to our regular admission criteria, typically have earned outstanding grades in college calculus and physics.
 Consideration is given to students who have performed well in advanced science and math courses, as well as those who have participated in science, math, and research competitions.

-Business Management*: Successful applicants will, in addition to our regular admission criteria, have a more competitive grade point average and will have successfully completed college calculus and microeconomics.
+Business Management*: Successful applicants will, in addition to our regular admission criteria, have a more competitive grade point average.

 Music: In addition to the application to the University, a separate Music Major Application is required.
 Students who perform successfully in the audition and their theory placement and musicianship exams will be admitted to the music major upon admission to the University.
 In addition, students participating in this audition process may be considered for the opportunity to study with Performance Faculty.

 Pharmacology: Acceptance into the program requires an application process involving reference letters, a personal statement, and an interview.
 Applications are available through the Undergraduate Pharmacology website.

 Health Sciences Majors: These majors are upper-division and require completion of 57 college credits and specific courses/grade prerequisites.
 An application to the major of interest will need to be filed through the Health Sciences Center Office of Student Services the year in which you anticipate completing all prerequisites.
 Do not file an application through the Office of Undergraduate Admissions.

 Transfer applicants who have not yet completed the prerequisites for the upper-division health science program in which they are interested should attend an information session for that program.
 You will learn more about the admissions requirements for the program, including specific courses prerequisites, minimum GPA, and related health care experience.
 You will also learn about the application deadline and start date.